Taweilo/Credit_Line_Increase_Model/README.md

 ##### **Gender bias**

 The protected group for gender bias testing is female, and the reference group is male.
 As a result, the AIR value is favorable for women because it exceeds the best scenario by 0.06.
 This indicates that a higher number of females were awarded a loan compared to males.
-The magnitude of the marginal effect is also relatively small.
-Another sign shows low gender discrimination within the model.

 ![Male vs Femal-1](https://user-images.githubusercontent.com/111590512/186424070-ddc103f8-0ba1-4f75-a7be-493e52350635.jpg)